chocolateboy/autobox/README.md

 autobox includes an additional module, autobox::universal, which exports a single subroutine, `type`.

 This sub returns the type of its argument within autobox (which is essentially longhand for the type names used within perl).
-This value is used by autobox to associate a method invocant with its designated classes e.g.
+This value is used by autobox to associate a method invocant with its designated classes, e.g.

 ```perl
 use autobox::universal qw(type);